 When I was in middle school, I fell in love with a game called Magic Tower.
-When I came across an online community for the game, I learned that someone had made a game template so that anyone, even a person with no programming experience, could design his or her own version of the game.
+When I came across an online community for the game, I learned that someone had made a "game template," with which anyone with no programming experience could design his or her own version of the game.
 It turned out that those who had a knack for solving those custom and oftentimes very difficult towers were national champions in math Olympiads.
 I quickly discovered that I could not.
 As I didn't know how to code at all, I learned from the existing code, which was written in the Ruby programming language.
-Finally, after days of trying to decipher error messages as someone who was programming illiterate, I was able to make a plugin that enabled an achievement system in a Magic Tower game made using the template.
+Finally, after days of trying to decipher error messages as a programming illiterate, I was able to make a plugin that enabled an achievement system in a Magic Tower game made using the template.

-In my first computer science class in high school, I worked with a friend on my first project, which involved analyzing the similarities of texts to Good and Featured Wikipedia articles.
+In my first computer science class in high school, I worked with my friend, Anthony, on my first project, which involved analyzing the similarities of texts to Good and Featured Wikipedia articles.
 Although the project did not work in the end, I was fascinated by the possibilities of a computer learning from large amounts of data.
 Later, I made a program that compared the weather in Albany, NY with that of Boston, MA.
-In my artificial intelligence class, my group decided to create a generic game-playing AI that could theoretically play any game that fits a certain criteria.
-After a senior introduced me to a high school algorithms competitions, I became quite drawn to it, even staying up until 3:00 in the morning one night in finals week, trying to crack a difficult problem.
-After that, I trained for and participated in competitions that involved solving problems with algorithms like USACO (United States of America Computing Olympiad), TopCoder, and Codeforces.
+In the artificial intelligence class, my group decided to create a generic game playing AI that could theoretically play any game that fits a certain criteria.
+After a senior introduced me to high school algorithms competitions, I became quite drawn to it, even staying up until 3 AM one night in finals week trying to crack a hard problem.
+I trained for and participated in competitions that involved solving problems with algorithms like USACO (United States of America Computing Olympiad), TopCoder, and Codeforces.
 In addition to solving interesting problems, I used my knowledge to impact the community around me.
-I helped to complete two remakes of the website for the Exeter Math Club Competition, making it easier for people to register and compete in the contest and automating some of the graders' jobs.
+I helped make two remakes of the website for the Exeter Math Club Competition, making it easier for people to register and compete in the contest and automating some of the graders' jobs.
 I co-founded XXX, an educational hackathon for regional middle and high school students.
-Each student is paired with a mentor who guides him or her through a project idea that the team decides on.
-Students were able to leave the hackathon having experienced what building a project is really like.
-It let students realize that coding is a creative exercise, which can lead them to become more excited about computer science.
-It ended up being a successful venture, and a parent of a participant even emailed our principal praising the event after it ended.
-As a co-head of the school's Computing Club, I taught members interesting data structures and algorithms that are typically only learned in college and helped them prepare for local programming competitions like the one run by Fitchburg State University.
+They are paired with a mentor, who guides them through a project idea the team decides on.
+Students left the hackathon having experienced what building a project is like, realized that coding is a creative exercise and became more excited about computer science.
+A parent of a participant even emailed our principal praising the event after it ended.
+As a co-head of the school's Computing Club, I taught members interesting data structures and algorithms that are typically only learned in college and helped them prepare for local programming competitions, like one run by Fitchburg State University.